hucik14/rational-linkages/README.md

 numpy-stl + ngsolve - work with meshes in exudyn).

-On **Linux systems**, to run GUI interactive plotting, some additional libraries are required for plotting with PyQt6.
+On **Linux systems**, to run GUI interactive plotting, some additional libraries might be required for plotting with PyQt6.
 For example, on Ubuntu, it can be installed as follows:

    <code>sudo apt install libgl1-mesa-glx libxkbcommon-x11-0 libegl1 libdbus-1-3</code>